Diljott: Career

 Her single "Tere Rang" (2017)., this song was used as a playback song for 5 Weddings.
 Another single was "Akh Mataka" (2017).
 Diljott performed at the 2016 Virasat International Punjabi Film Festival and Awards.
 Her song "Maa Meri" (2017) is an ode to mothers.
 "Just Love You" (2018) was a romantic song.

+Her recently released Hindi Film 'Krispy Rishtey' (2024) as a lead actress on Jio Cinemas has gained her lot of admiration and acclaim for her acting performance.
+She has added elegance and grace in the latest Hindi ghazal project 'Jab Bhi Kisi Nigah Ne' (2024) music by talented musicians Sajid Wajid, sung by Padma Shri Mohammad Hussain and Padma Shri Ahmed Hussain.